Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Introduction

 \section{Introduction}

-While large language models (LLMs) demonstrate promising success in various domains, from natural language understanding to creative content generation, their broad applications raise safety concerns for their ability to generate misleading, offensive, or otherwise harmful content \cite{shen2024language, qi2023finetuning, huang2023survey}, impacting millions worldwide, spanning all languages and cultural contexts.
+While large language models (LLMs) have shown success for various tasks, from natural language understanding to creative content generation, their broad use raises safety concerns due to their ability to generate misleading, offensive, or otherwise fake content \cite{shen2024language, qi2023finetuning, huang2023survey}, impacting millions worldwide, spanning all languages and cultural contexts.

 Despite extensive research and development dedicated to improving the safety of LLMs \cite{zhang2023safetybench, ge2023mart}, the majority of these efforts have been centered on English tasks \cite{eldan2023whos, wang2023knowledge}.
 These English-centric approaches often overlook the complexities and challenges presented by the \emph{multilingual} settings \cite{wu2023evakellm, wang2024crosslingual}.
-Consequently, LLMs are less reliable and more susceptible to producing harmful content in non-English environments \cite{shen2024language}, highlighting a significant gap in the current safety frameworks.
+Consequently, LLMs are less reliable and more susceptible to producing fake content beyond English \cite{shen2024language}, highlighting a significant gap in the current safety frameworks.

 One of the main reasons that LLMs produce problematic content is their training on contaminated datasets.
-Harmful contents often slip through during training \cite{golchin2024time, sainz2023nlp}, especially in non-English texts, where filtering mechanisms frequently fail.
+Fake content often slip through during training \cite{golchin2024time, sainz2023nlp}, especially in non-English texts, where filtering mechanisms frequently fail.
 This oversight leads to the widespread dissemination of misinformation, harm, and bias, which in turn undermines the reliability of LLMs.

-In this paper, we simulate a practical scenario where harmful contents from various language sources exist in pretraining data.
-We investigate how these harmful contents spread across different languages within multilingual LLMs and how prompts in various languages can trigger the generation.
-With the multilingual dimension complicating the issue, we evaluate the effectiveness of unlearning across languages.
+In this paper, we simulate a practical scenario where fake information from various language sources exist in pretraining data.
+We investigate how misinformation spreads across languages in multilingual LLMs and how prompts in various languages can trigger its generation.
+We evaluate the effectiveness of unlearning across languages.

-Our findings are threefold: \begin{itemize} \item Fake information from all language sources propagates within multilingual LLMs. \item Standard unlearning methods are largely insufficient and can lead to deceptive conclusions when the harmful data is non-English. \item Only grounding harmful data in both English and the original language will effectively eliminate fake responses. \end{itemize}
+Our findings are threefold: \begin{itemize}[itemsep=0.2em, parsep=0pt, partopsep=0pt, topsep=0.2em] \item Fake information in any language propagates within multilingual LLMs. \item Standard unlearning methods are largely insufficient and can lead to deceptive conclusions when the fake information is not in English. \item Only unlearning fake content in both English and the original language will effectively eliminate its presence in generations. \end{itemize}